for communication and dissemination activities

 You can exercise your rights by sending an email with the requested change(s) to the controller via the functional mailbox indicated here above in Section 1.

-To ensure the consistency of the platforms and the coherence of its content, your contributions and comments will be kept on the platforms but anonymised, even in case of an eventual removal of your profile.
+To ensure the consistency of the platforms and the coherence of its content, your contributions and comments may be kept on the platforms but anonymised, even in case of an eventual removal of your profile.

 In any case, your data will be modified or removed accordingly and as soon as practicable (maximum within 15 working days).